noremacmada/monolithic/README.md

 ## Integration with Express

 This project is designed to be run as an Express app.
 In order to do so, two command windows be opened.
 In one, run command$: ng build --watch.
-In the other, run command node server/server.js.
+In the other, run command$: nodemon [--inspect] server/server.js.